Mountainwatch | Matt Wiseman

 Where To Eat

-Short of eating Lil Orbits donuts 24/7 (if only we could), some notable mentions can be made for the Powder Inn at the base of the Mt Perisher Double Chair or if you’re looking to spend, try Jax Chargrill.
+Short of eating Lil Orbits donuts 24/7 (if only we could), some notable mentions can be made for the Powder Inn at the base of the Mt Perisher Double Chair or the Alpine Eyre Cafe at the base of the Eyre t-bar over at Mount Perisher

-If you need more than fresh snow or freshly groomed cord as motivation to get to the hill early, High Ground Coffee Bar is just a few steps away from the village 8 ski-lift, below the manor hotel.
-New in 2017, they’ve already established themselves as one of the best coffees and breakfast pit-stops at Perisher.
+If you need more than fresh snow or freshly groomed cord as motivation to get to the hill early, High Ground Coffee Bar is just a few steps away from the Village 8 ski-lift, below the Manor Hotel – one of the best coffees and breakfast pit-stops at Perisher.
+Brunelli’s inside the Perisher Centre is also a favourite for a kick-start to the day.

 You’ll find Mid Perisher Centre – as the name suggests, at Mid station – aka the halfway point going up the Perisher Express Quad Chair, which makes it a popular place to meet up with friends.
 They’re well known for their Nachos, being home to the highest bakery in Australia and for their licensed bar that serves Bavarian wheat beer.
-Young and old can also enjoy their ‘hot chocolate happy hour’ replete with whipped cream and a marshmallow for just $2.50 until 10:30 am daily.
 They’re also well known for getting the stoke going across social media and you can expect to see plenty of shots of their tables outside accumulating snow throughout the season.

-Over at Guthega you’ll find the Guthega Inn and some of the most sublime lunch spot views around.
-A far cry from these views of the main range is the Front Valley Pub Family Food Court.
+Another popular spot is the Front Valley Pub Family Food Court.
 However, it is a good spot to rendezvous with

 lost left behind friends/family and comes with an entertaining view of the aforementioned Slopestyle Park.